-When we experience stressful sentiments such as jealousy, anger, sadness, confusion or fear, we very rarely face them head on and instead often choose to completely avoid these centers of deep seated and unresolved dramas.
+When we experience stressful sentiments such as jealousy, anger, sadness, confusion or fear, we very rarely face them head on and instead often choose to completely avoid these centres of deep-seated and unresolved dramas.
 Understandably, this selective way of filtering out our traumas and focusing on more productive matters seems to be the fastest and most efficient way to go through life unscathed.

 Abandoned Emotions Spring Back With A Vengeance

 Our Dark Sides Are Also Us.
-Only By Embracing This, We You Really Help Ourselves
+Only By Embracing This, We Really Help Ourselves

 Then, rather than suppressing them as we do a loaded catapult, just let them fire off and manifest in your mind.
 It’s the real us, and to improve ourselves, we must cater to the naturally occurring person within.
 At this point, let’s just observe and show empathy to these feelings and let them fully sink in, not with the purpose of acting on them, but for full wisdom and understanding.
 After all, a doctor can’t heal a patient without a proper diagnosis.